XPeng G6: Europe

 The G6 was launched in Europe in June 2025, alongside the XPeng G9, marking XPeng's entry into the European market, with order books opening in July 2025.
 In Europe, the vehicle is offered in Standard Range and Long Range rear-wheel drive models, with the all-wheel drive Performance model becoming available at a later date.

 Hong Kong

 On 17 May 2024, the G6 made its official debut in Hong Kong alongside the XPeng X9.
 It has support for Cantonese voice recognition, and deliveries commenced in mid-2024.
 It is available with two rear-wheel drive variants: 580 Pro Standard Range and 755 Pro Long Range.

 Indonesia

 The G6 Pro was launched in Indonesia on 23 July 2025 at the 32nd Gaikindo Indonesia International Auto Show, alongside the XPeng X9.
 Assembled locally in Indonesia, the vehicle is offered in two variants: RWD Long Range and AWD Performance.
+An all-wheel drive performance variant, the G6 AWD Performance, was launched in Indonesia on 28 June 2026.
+Imported from China, it introduces a dual-motor configuration and is available with an exclusive Black Edition styling package.

 Malaysia

 The G6 was launched in Malaysia on 27 August 2024, as the first XPeng model sold in Malaysia.
 It is available with two variants: 580 Pro and 755 Pro.
 The G6 facelift was launched in Malaysia on 1 October 2025, with three variants: RWD Long Range Pro, AWD Performance and AWD Black Edition.
+Local CKD assembly is expected to commence on 31 March 2026 at contract manufacturer EPMB's assembly plant in Malacca.